stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 > A small, fluffy roosety climbed a tree.

 What's a _roosety_?
-I would say that something like a squirrel, since the two words can be easily interchanged.
+I would say that something like a squirrel since the two words can be easily interchanged.
 Such reasoning is called the [distributional hypothesis](https://en.wikipedia.org/wiki/Distributional_semantics) and can be summarized as:

 > a word is characterized by the company it keeps - [John Rupert Firth](https://en.wikipedia.org/wiki/John_Rupert_Firth)

 If we want to teach it to a computer, the simplest, approximated approach is making it look only at word pairs.
-Let _P(a|b)_ be the conditional probability that given a word _b_ there is a word _a_ within a short distance (let's say - being spaced by no more that 2 words).
+Let _P(a|b)_ be the conditional probability that given a word _b_ there is a word _a_ within a short distance (let's say - being spaced by no more than 2 words).
 Then we claim that two words _a_ and _b_ are similar if

 $$ P(w|a) = P(w|b) $$

 for every word _w_.
-In other words, if we have this equality, no matter if there is word _a_ or _b_, all other words occur with the same frequency.
+In other words, if we have this equality, no matter if there is a word _a_ or _b_, all other words occur with the same frequency.

-Even simple word counts, compared by source, can give interesting results, e.g. that in lyrics of metal songs words (_cries_, _eternity_ or _ashes_ are popular, while words _particularly_ or _approximately_ are not, well, particularly common), see [Heavy Metal and Natural Language Processing](http://www.degeneratestate.org/posts/2016/Apr/20/heavy-metal-and-natural-language-processing-part-1/).
+Even simple word counts, compared by source, can give interesting results, e.g. in lyrics of metal songs words (_cries_, _eternity_ or _ashes_ are popular, while words _particularly_ or _approximately_ are not, well, particularly common), see [Heavy Metal and Natural Language Processing](http://www.degeneratestate.org/posts/2016/Apr/20/heavy-metal-and-natural-language-processing-part-1/).
 See also [Gender Roles with Text Mining and N-grams](http://juliasilge.com/blog/Gender-Pronouns/) by Julia Silge.

 Looking at co-occurrences can provide much more information.
-For example, one of my projects, [TagOverflow](http://p.migdal.pl/tagoverflow/), gives insight into structure of programming, based only on the usage of [tags on Stack Overflow](http://stackoverflow.com/tags).
+For example, one of my projects, [TagOverflow](http://p.migdal.pl/tagoverflow/), gives insight into the structure of programming, based only on the usage of [tags on Stack Overflow](http://stackoverflow.com/tags).
 It also shows that I am in love with pointwise mutual information, which brings us to the next point.

 [![](./word2viz-tagoverflow-english.png)](http://p.migdal.pl/tagoverflow/?site=english&size=32)